movingname/fuzzingModel/README.md

 http://bmptestsuite.sourceforge.net/

 ### 3.3 Collect and Analyze Coverage Data

 (1) On the host OS, put all seed files for a target program into bff/full_seeds.

+(2) In pincoverage/collect_cov.py, find line:

+	args = [pin, '-injection', 'child', '-t',  pintool, '-o',  result_folder + cov_file_name, '--', prog, "-r", "-h", "-f", "-O", seed]

+Update items after '--' with the right command.
+Please see the last section for all commands.

-(2) Start code coverage data collection:
+(3) Start code coverage data collection:

     python pincoverage/collect_cov.py

-(3) Use the greedy algorithm to select seeds (on the host OS):
+(4) Use the greedy algorithm to select seeds (on the host OS):

     python scripts/analyze_cov.py

-(4) Copy selected seeds to the fuzzing folder (on the host machine):
+(5) Copy selected seeds to the fuzzing folder (on the host machine):

     python copy_seeds.py